MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 - The feature is not supported in child flows execution.
 - The feature is not supported in UI element collections.
 - The feature cannot be applied to selectors containing one or more variables as part of them.
-- Drag-and-drop actions is not supported in this phase.
+- Drag-and-drop action is not supported in this phase.
 - The “Apply for every run” uses the user identity logged in the Power Automate for desktop console.
 If no user is signed into the console, the option is not available.

 ## Help us improve this feature

 To send feedback, select the thumbs up or thumbs down icon under the AI-generated content.
 A feedback dialog appears, allowing you to submit feedback to Microsoft.
-Learn more about how this data is used and your rights at [Microsoft feedback for your organization](/microsoft-365/admin/misc/feedback-user-control).
+Learn more about how this data is being used and your rights at [Microsoft feedback for your organization](/microsoft-365/admin/misc/feedback-user-control).

 > [!NOTE]
 > If you can't see the feedback dialog, check if your tenant admin [turned it off](#turn-off-user-feedback-functionality).